 Respondent Number Issue raised Response Action R9 Thank you for hard work.
 General agreement with guidelines, particularly those that encourage biodiversity.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
-RIO A very thorough and comprehensive document.
-Acknowledged and the resident is thanked for their response.
+R10 A very thorough and comprehensive document.
+Acknowledged.
 None.
-RIO An accurate description of the village and surrounding landscape.
-Acknowledged and the resident is thanked for their response.
+R10 An accurate description of the village and surrounding landscape.
+Acknowledged.
 None.
-RIO A useful framework to ensure the broad character of the village and surrounding landscape remains intact and enhanced in the future.
-Acknowledged and the resident is thanked for their response.
+R10 A useful framework to ensure the broad character of the village and surrounding landscape remains intact and enhanced in the future.
+Acknowledged.
 None.
-RIO A flexible and sympathetic approach in the framework will be required to take into account developments in technology, building materials, environmental changes etc and sustainability.
+R10 A flexible and sympathetic approach in the framework will be required to take into account developments in technology, building materials, environmental changes etc and sustainability.
 The village design statement provides further details in terms of distinctive local landscape character and design for the purposes of interpreting and implementing Policies SD4 and SD5 in the South Downs Local Plan, and Policies CP13 and DM15 in the Winchester Local Plan.
 Any matters not addressed in the village design statement are covered in the respective local plans, along with their various supplementary planning documents and technical advice notes.
 None.